Get a Better Mortgage Deal

 If you can meet all these criteria, you will need to collect the relevant documents to demonstrate this.
 Depending on the mortgage lender, they may ask you to provide your address history, recent bank statements, payslips, accounts (if you are self employed), and details of your existing financial commitments such as loan or credit card repayments.

-There are three main types of mortgage available:
+There are three main types of mortgage rate available:

 Fixed rate mortgages